Hera (space mission): Hyperspectral imager – HyperScout-H

 HyperScout-H is a hyperspectral imager that must provide images in a spectral range between 650 and 950 nm (visible and near infrared).
 The instrument makes its observations in 25 distinct spectral bands.
 It is developed by cosine Remote Sensing.
 This is a specific version developed for Hera, different from the standard HyperScout.

 Planetary altimeter (PALT)

 PALT is a micro-Lidar planetary altimeter using a laser emitting an infrared light beam at 1.5 microns.
 Its track on the ground is 1 meter at an altitude of 1 kilometer (1 milliradian).
 The altitude measurement accuracy is 0.5 meters.
 Its frequency is 10 Hertz.

 Thermal Infrared Imager (TIRI)

 TIRI is a thermal infrared imager provided by the JAXA, the Japanese space agency.
-The spectral range observed is between 7 and 14 microns and it has 6 filters.
-Its visual range is 13.3 x 10.6°.
-The spatial resolution is 2.3 meters at a distance of 10 kilometers.
+The spectral range observed is between 8 and 14 microns and it has 8 filters.
+Its visual range is 13.0 × 9.9°.
+The spatial resolution is 0.013° per pixel.